Some results on injectivity and multistationarity in chemical reaction networks: Extensions and examples

 \begin{example}[Well behaved with mass action but not more generally] $A+B\rightleftharpoons C,\,\, 2A+2B\rightarrow B + D$.
 This system has irreversible stoichiometric matrix $\Gamma$, $-Dv^t$, and ${-\Gamma_l}$ as follows:

 {\tt Report.} (i) General kinetics. $r = \mathrm{rank}\,\Gamma = 2$, and the system is neither accordant nor concordant, namely none of the following hold: $\Gamma \Bumpeq -Dv^t$, $\Gamma \rst -Dv^t > 0$ or $\Gamma \rst -Dv^t < 0$.
 By Theorem~\ref{thmnoninjgen}(a) there exists a choice of power-law general kinetics such that the system fails condition IC1.
 Note however that the system admits no positive equilibria, and hence we cannot claim the existence of multiple positive equilibria on a stoichiometry class for any kinetics.
 By Theorem~\ref{thmnoninjgen}(b) the fully open system has multiple positive equilibria for some choice of power-law general kinetics. (ii) Mass action kinetics.
 The CRN is semiaccordant and semiconcordant (namely, $\Gamma \Bumpeq {-\Gamma_l}$ and $\Gamma \rst {-\Gamma_l} > 0$) and so, by Theorem~\ref{gen_powlaw_CRN}(a)~and~(b), IC1a and \apostt{IC2} hold: with mass action kinetics, the CRN is injective on positive stoichiometry classes, and its fully open extension is also injective.
+Consequently, the CRN forbids multiple positive equilibria on a stoichiometry class, and its fully open extension forbids multiple positive equilibria.

 {\tt Remark.} As the system is semiaccordant and semiconcordant, it is normal (Corollary~\ref{cornormal}).
 This is an example of a normal CRN which is not weakly reversible. \end{example}

 The next system is the same as the previous one, but with the first reaction now irreversible.
 We see that this change has weakened the claims we are able to make.